prakashroy1211/Projects/README.md

-# Projects
-Projects on Data Analytics and Data Science.
+# Sales Insights of Walmart
+Big Data Analysis of Sales Data of Walmart.
+Here I used Microsoft's Power BI for the analysis and visualisation of the dashboard.